COP26 was a historic, collective achievement.

 The world saw almost 200 countries coming together in the UK to commit to take action on climate change and forge the Glasgow Climate Pact.

-This outcome means we have kept the goal of global temperatures from rising more than 1.5 degrees alive.
+This outcome meant we kept the goal of global temperatures from rising more than 1.5 degrees alive.
 At the same time, we cemented progress on finance for climate action, adaptation and loss and damage.